Ramiro Ocasio - Co-Founder and President

 Ramiro Ocasio was born in Boston, Massachusetts and raised in El Progreso, Honduras.
-He currently resides in New York City and works in the records department at the law firm of Kirkland & Ellis LLP.
+He currently resides in Austin, Texas and works in the facilities department at Kirkland & Ellis LLP.
 The people of Honduras hold a very special place in Ramiro’s heart and he returns every year to help poor communities as much as he is able to.

 FEIH is the fruits of Ramiro’s life work.
 He is excited about the growth of the foundation and looks forward to more opportunities to be of service to others.

 Jon Henes is the Co-Founder and member of the Board of Directors of FEIH.
 Jon is also the Co-Founder and Chief Executive Officer of C Street Advisory Group, an advisory firm that offers strategic counsel to CEOs, C-suites, and Boards of Directors to build lasting value, while ensuring alignment between the expectations of key stakeholders and critical calls for diversity, equity, and inclusion.

 Prior to co-founding C Street, Jon spent 25 years as one of the country’s leading legal restructuring, crisis, and corporate governance advisors, including nearly two decades at Kirkland & Ellis LLP.
 He started at Kirkland in September 2001 and was instrumental in helping to build both the New York office and the firm’s restructuring group to more than 200 attorneys globally.
 Kirkland’s market-leading restructuring group advised debtors in six of the top 10, and 12 of the top 20, largest bankruptcies of 2020.